Are you struggling with credit card debt and looking for ways to avoid it? Well, you're not alone!

 Budgeting helps you avoid spending more than you can afford.
 You need to identify how much you earn and what your expenses are.
 When you know how much you are spending, it is easier to avoid falling into credit card debt.

 When creating your budget, make sure to include all sources of income and all your expenses and track your spending.

-To do this, you can either use a budgeting app or create your own spreadsheet.
+To do this, you can either use a budgeting app or create a spreadsheet.
 Make sure everything fits into a specific category in the budget.